 The Task Force has adopted a program neutral philosophy for planning and implementing NPS pollution strategies needed to meet these responsibilities.
 Under this philosophy, causes rather than ownership of pollution sources are addressed.
 All of the resources that might be used to resolve the issues are brought to the table.

 Program neutral planning and implementation are fostered through the Task Force's membership policy.
 All agencies and interest groups in South Dakota with either land management responsibilities or programs that effect the causes or control of NPS pollution are invited to request Task Force membership.
 More than 20 agencies and interest groups constitute the Task Force membership.
 In addition to member representatives over 75 individuals from the member agencies and groups and other nonmembers frequently participate in Task Force activities.

 The frequency of Task Force meetings is determined by issues that need to be addressed.
 Committees formed to work with specific NPS priority issues meet throughout the year and report to the Task Force at scheduled meetings.

-For more information on the NPS Task Force and scheduled meetings, please contact the SD DENR Watershed Protection Program at (605)773-4254.
+For more information on the NPS Task Force and scheduled meetings, please contact the SD DANR Watershed Protection Program at (605)773-4254.